-While the fallout from Covid-19 will be felt everywhere, it’s fair to say that the impact will be particularly felt in the hotel industry.
-In a sector with so many touchpoints – from check-in and touch screens to the ubiquitous buffet breakfast - what might the future look like for hotels?
-Here, Sophie Weston, channel marketing manager at Geberit, discusses what this ‘new normal’ could be, examining the significance of the bathroom space in putting hygiene front-of-mind - and how existing product design and innovation can help shape the future for hotels.
+While the fallout from Covid-19 has been felt everywhere, it’s fair to say that the impact has been particularly felt in the hotel industry.
+Here, Sophie Weston, channel marketing manager at Geberit, discusses the ‘new normal’ and examines the significance of the bathroom space in putting hygiene front-of-mind - and how existing product design and innovation can help shape the future for hotels.

 But what of the hotel washroom – a natural focus for the highest standards of cleanliness and where hygiene is particularly crucial?

 Just last year, for example, P&G Professional found that 78% of hotel guests believed cleanliness to be the most important factor when deciding where to stay.
 Indeed, a ‘fresh smelling bathroom’ and ‘an immaculate bathroom’ were the top two choices for UK travellers when searching for a hotel room.
 This survey was undertaken in September – a lifetime ago in Covid-19 terms.
 So one can only imagine just how even more critical the washroom space will now be for our hotel guests.

 It’s worth touching briefly upon the history of the bathroom and its evolution alongside disease prevention to put the significance of the space in a little more context.
 Today’s bathrooms developed alongside the 1950’s cholera epidemic, the 1918 Spanish flu pandemic and tuberculosis outbreaks.
 Back then, wallpaper, floorings and finishes were all designed to minimise the spread of bacteria and to promote health and hygiene; the need for bathrooms to be easily cleaned was a crucial consideration.